M4dGun/t-ui_themes/themes/Tokyo Night/README.md

 apps -mkgp groupNAME

 **TO-DO**: if you use my alias, you can use notes with the todo and showtodo commands, try!

+## ㊗️ TOKYO NIGHT - "extra" version 1.0

+Here is the "extra" version of Tokyo Night, which requires the installation of an additional application that I provide in the zip package [(plus a theme created by me) please consider purchasing the attached app, to support the developer (it's not me) ].

+📐Before continuing, I would like to clarify that, if you have a display different than mine (6,55", 2400x1080), you will have to manually align the additional elements.

+🔍Difference between "pure" and "extra" version:

+1) Weather: the "extra" version shows the forecast for the next 5 days, in addition to the current situation

+2) Download speed: a small widget shows the download speed

+3) CPU speed: speed and percentage of CPU usage

+4) Battery temperature: another small widget shows the real time temperature of the battery

+5) More info: here you can read some features of this theme, including an introduction video, which also applies to this "extra" version (weather function excluded): https://t.me/t_ui_themes_v2/1098

+≠=======================